 Protect your website and your reputation with pentesting

-Web penetration tests, better known as pentesting, replicate cyberattacks in order to expose the weakness in a company’s security infrastructure.
-Also called ethical hacking, website pentesting is performed by a cybersecurity expert.
-Their findings can be used to reinforce a company’s computer and security systems.
+Website penetration testing, better known as pentesting, replicates cyberattacks in order to expose the weakness in a website’s security infrastructure.
+Website pentesting is typically performed by a cybersecurity expert or experienced programmer.
+Their findings can be used to reinforce a company’s web-based digital assets.

 Read on to learn more about the importance of pentesting, how often you should pentest, and how HubBase performs penetration tests.